DSC06962.JPG

 At end of life, the machine can be disassembled into recyclable and reusable metal parts — adaptable for welding, bending, or other community uses without requiring industrial recycling infrastructure.

-Help The Washing Machine Project reach more users.
+Help The Washing Machine Project reach more lives.

 Donate to TWMP Foundation